 Content can be translated into two or more locales that belong to the same family of languages.
 For example, your content can be translated into both French (France) and French (Canada).
 There is often a hierarchy between these different locales that belong to the same family of languages.

-One is typically considered to be the "parent locale", which means that it is the primary locale and other variations were derived from it at a later stage.
+One is typically considered to be the "primary locale" (sometimes also referred to as "parent locale"), which means that the content is usually translated into this locale first.
+Other variations of the same language were derived from the primary locale at a later stage.

-In our example, French (France) is considered the parent locale, as it originated first.
+In our example, French (France) is considered the primary (or parent) locale, as it originated first.

-French (Canada), on the other hand, is considered a "child locale" in this example, as it derived from French (France).
+French (Canada), on the other hand, is considered a "secondary locale" (also referred to as "child locale") in this example, as it derived from French (France).

-While there are some slight differences between the parent and child locales, most of the translations are usually very similar.
-With many parent-child locale pairs, only a few small tweaks are needed to adapt the translations to your target markets.
+While there are some slight differences between the primary and secondary locales, most of the translations are usually very similar.
+With many locale pairs, only a few small tweaks are needed to adapt the translations from the primary locale to the secondary locale.

 Translating with Cross-Locale Adaptation

-Smartling allows you to translate your content into the parent locale and then automatically apply these translations to the child locale, saving you from having to pay for the Translation step twice (you just have to pay for the edit, of course).
-The translations can then be edited and adapted by a linguist of the child locale, to ensure that all regional differences and nuances are taken into consideration.
+Smartling allows you to translate your content into the primary locale and then automatically apply these translations to the secondary locale, saving you from having to pay for the Translation step twice (you just have to pay for the edit, of course).
+The translations can then be edited and adapted by a linguist of the secondary locale, to ensure that all regional differences and nuances are taken into consideration.

 How to set up Cross-Locale Adaptation